 “Carbohydrates, which break down into glucose, are the primary fuel source for your body.
-You require a normal level of glucose in your bloodstream to maintain body function,” says Clare McKindley, clinical dietitian at MD Anderson’s Cancer Prevention Center.
+You require a normal level of glucose in your bloodstream to maintain body function,” says Erma Levy, a research dietitian in Behavioral Science at MD Anderson.

 You get sugar naturally in foods like fruits, vegetables and dairy products, which are packed with nutrients like fiber, vitamins and minerals essential for a healthy diet.